 New teachers' needs and challenges Constraints in supporting new teachers DE New German teachers need support in class management, teaching methods and a way of sharing experiences and knowledge on specific subjects with others.
 Lack of time is the biggest problem.
 EL The main needs and challenges regard bureaucratic/administrative matters and also issues related to diversity and inclusion.
 Time - programmes are not initiated at the school level and communities are not fostered.
 ES The main challenges new teachers face are the heavy workload and the lack of knowledge and expertise to manage class, especially regarding students' diversity.
-They also lack knowledge related to the content and how to manage and deal with stress to avoid emotional exhaustion.
 It is also important to highlight the need for training courses and seminars, a reduction of the teaching hours and co-teaching with experienced teachers/mentors.
 Time: to plan an effective programme, to design the training programme and the different agents involved (mentors, directors, and inspectors).
 HR Croatian teachers feel that there is inadequate initial teacher training and an inability of keeping up with the fast-changing environment, which demands continuous training.
 New teachers lack practical skills in dealing with students and knowing how to evaluate them.
 They also need to know how to deal with students with special needs.
-The inability of schools to provide proper support. ІТ Italian teachers lack digital skills and knowledge of bureaucratic and administrative procedures.
+The inability of schools to provide proper support. іт Italian teachers lack digital skills and knowledge of bureaucratic and administrative procedures.
 There is also a need of learning more about classroom psychological dynamics and management.
 Support effective and functional methodologies to provide knowledge.
 Help from the bureaucratic and administrative point of view.
-PT In Portugal, the most evidenced need is regarding bureaucratic issues and dealing with students with disabilities/ special needs.
+PT In Portugal, the most evidenced need is related to bureaucratic issues and dealing with students with disabilities/ special needs.
 They also need to know how to effectively manage emotional problems revealed by students in different moments in the school setting.
 New and experienced teachers are from different schools.
 Reduced support that new teachers feel from school leaders, concerning the ones that will be temporarily in the school.
 Reduced time for mentoring.
 Lack of stability in the profession and career (due to the continuous mobility of new teachers every year from school to school).
 A high number of students per class and frequent assignments in challenging classes.
 Permanent legal updates and shifts generate instability in the professionals of the schools.
-SI Slovenian teachers feel the need of getting more acquainted with basic psychology and didactics.
-They also would like to be welcomed in a broader environment as well as to have someone close and The mentor should receive some training in mentoring/ coaching/ psychology.
+SI Slovenian teachers feel the need of getting more acquainted with the basics of psychology and didactics.
+The mentor should receive some training in mentoring/ coaching/ psychology.
 They need to be relieved of some other obligations.
-The role available to help them.
-In addition, they need more practical experience.

-of mentors should receive some formal recognition
+The role of mentors should receive some formal recognition